Eulalio Tordil shootings: Deceased

+Injured

 Three people were injured in the attacks.
 Carl Unger was injured after being shot four times, John Lancaster was injured after being shot at several times, one hitting him in the shoulder after he tried to assist Gladys Tordil at High Point High School.
 The car-jacking victim was shot in the shoulder, in the Westfield Montgomery Mall attack.

 Perpetrator

 Eulalio Sevilla Tordil (born June 30, 1953) was 62 years old at the time of the incidents.
 His estranged wife Gladys Tordil had filled a protective order against him in March 2016, alleging 10 years of violence by Tordil against her and her children.
 Per the order, Tordil verbally, sexually, and physically abused his family and showed the two children pornographic images and subjected them to "intense-military-like discipline", and would put them in "detention" by locking them in dark closets.
 The order also detailed the weapons that Tordil owned, which included a .40-caliber handgun, a .45-caliber handgun, an M4, a revolver, and a "hunting gun."

 After the protective order was issued, Tordil was placed on administrative duties and later placed on administrative leave from his job as a law enforcement officer with the Federal Protective Service through the Department of Homeland Security.
 After he was placed on administrative leave, Tordil was required to surrender his government-issued weapons, badge and credentials.